scqubits/scqubits-doc/docs/source/guide/qubits/tight_binding.rst

 For the current mirror it is :math:`-EJ[N]\cos(\sum_i(\phi_i)-2\pi f)`.
 Extensions to different types of potentials requires overriding the function::

-   VCHOS._local_potential
+   VariationalTightBinding._local_potential

-An example can be found in scqubits/core/zero_pi_vchos.py, where we must implement a potential of the form
+An example can be found in scqubits/core/zero_pi_vtb.py, where we must implement a potential of the form

    .. math::